for the Social, Digital, Connected Leader

 The core competencies needed for leadership in today’s socially and digitally connected organization is a rapidly evolving moving target.
 Keeping up with latest technology is the easy part – technology trends are at least apparent.
 The real challenge is in adapting to the changes in people’s behavior, both inside and outside the organization.
 An organization is a system – small changes in one area of the organization, whether it be an internal or external factor, will have rippled effects on other parts of the organization.
 Sometimes those impacts are subtle, other times they can be seismic.

-If you are a leader or an executive in such fast moving organization and are seeking for an executive coach, you will need a coach that is both well trained and practiced in executive coaching, and has subject matter expertise in digital.
+If you are a leader or an executive in such fast moving organization and are seeking for an executive coach, you will need a coach that is both trained and practiced in executive coaching, and has subject matter expertise in digital.

 I am myself an organizational leader and corporate executive that has been compelled to innovate and transform repeatedly throughout a 25+ years career.
 Particularly in the last decade as a serial entrepreneur and more recently as an expert resource at the intersection between start-ups and large corporates, I have been amorphously acquiring, and more importantly using, a wide range of people and process management tools, frameworks and mental models for handling complex work.